fuul-protocol/protocol-contracts/docs/index.md

 _Internal function that sets `projectInfoURI` as the information for the project.

+It also sets a new value for {lastStatusHash}.

 Requirements:

 - `_projectURI` must not be an empty string._